mathnimnart/mathnimnart.github.io/_pages/research.md

 ------

-## <span style="color:#440154">**Assessment of natural and anthropic environmental drivers on community food webs**</span>
+## <span style="color:#440154">**Assessment of natural and anthropic environmental drivers on community food-webs**</span>
 **Collaborators:** <a href="https://www.researchgate.net/profile/Victor-Frossard" target="_blank" style="color:#3B528B;">Victor Frossard</a>, <a href="https://arnaudsentis.com/" target="_blank" style="color:#3B528B;">Arnaud Sentis</a>

-Understanding whether and how environmental conditions may impact food web structure is central to our ability to predict how food webs will respond to global change.
-To apprehend these cornerstone questions, I focused my food webs research on freshwater ecosystems and particularly lakes.
-I am interested to explore the influence of natural and anthropic environmental variables on the structure of food webs by addressing several research questions.
+Understanding whether and how environmental conditions may impact food-webs structure is central to our ability to predict how food-webs will respond to global change.
+To apprehend these cornerstone questions, I focused my research on freshwater ecosystems and more particularly on lakes.
+I am interested to explore the influence of natural and anthropic environmental variables on the structure of food-webs by addressing several research questions.
 Here are some examples:

-* How spatial patterns in food-web structure are associated with environmental gradients?
+* How spatial patterns in food-webs structure are associated with environmental gradients?
-* How species, e.g. sensitive to global change, contribute to food-web structure?
+* How species, e.g. sensitive to global change, contribute to food-webs structure?

-Based on the different outputs from patterns of food web structures, I am also interested to develop a functional indicator of the impact of global change, and particularly climatic, on communities and their resilience.
+Based on the different outputs from patterns of food-webs structure, I am also interested to develop a functional indicator of the impact of global change, and particularly climatic, on communities and their resilience.